ssh3ll/Windows-10-Hardening/README.md

 ![alt text](img/image01.png)

-3.2 An alternative way to run the application is to open a CMD prompt with Administrator privileges and then run the following two commands:
+3.2 Alternatively, run the application is to open a CMD prompt with Administrator privileges and then run the following two commands:

     cd c:\Program Files (x86)\Win10_Hardening_Setup\
     Win10Hardening.exe